naveenrs123/naveenrs123/README.md

 </p>

-**I'm Naveen!** I'm a software Developer at Copperleaf, a leading company in the field of decision analytics and asset management software.
+**I'm Naveen!** I'm a Software Developer at Copperleaf, a leading company in the field of decision analytics and asset management software.

 I am a recent graduate of the University of British Columbia, where I completed my B.Sc.
 Honours Degree in Computer Science.